amaryadav344/FashionShopBackend/README.md

 # FashionShopBackend
 Fashion shop application backend for paytm payment gateway integration

 While creating the backend we have to be very cautious about security.
-I chose Spring to integrate our backend.
 You can find the backend code here.
 Below are the endpoints that are defined in the backend.

 End Point |Description
 :-------------------------:|:-------------------------: